Pawkkie/Team-Aquas-Asset-Repo/README.md

 ## What is Team Aqua's Asset Repo?

 This is a collection of **_free to use_** assets that are intended to be used for Generation 3 Pokémon decomp hacking, initially created and managed by members of the [Team Aqua's Hideout](https://discord.gg/sNNCZxcXnA) Discord server.
+Note that we recommend forking this repository so you can easily receive and submit new assets; see the [wiki](https://github.com/Pawkkie/pokeemerald-expansion/wiki/Setting-Up,-Updating,-and-Contributing-to-the-Repository#setting-up-the-repository) for instructions.

 ## What sort of assets?
 Anything and everything that might be of interest to romhackers!
 This includes but is not limited to: